swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 /// Represents a target consisting of a source code module, containing either
-/// Swift or source files in one of the C-based languages. public class SourceModuleTarget: Target {
+/// Swift or source files in one of the C-based languages. public struct SourceModuleTarget: Target {
     /// The name of the module produced by the target (derived from the target
     /// name, though future SwiftPM versions may allow this to be customized). public var moduleName: String